gs354/flood-monitoring-app/README.md

 The app uses a TOML configuration file located at `config/config.toml`, which contains:
 - API endpoint root URL
+- Limit on the number of items returned by the API
 - Paths for a station IDs text file and the directory for saving plot images